-Medical Assistant Description: Medical Assistants complete administrative and clinical tasks varying upon employer and specialty
+Medical Assistant Job Description: Medical Assistants complete administrative and clinical tasks varying upon employer and specialty

 How Long To Become a Medical Assistant: 1 to 2 years

 Become a Medical Assistant

 A Medical Assistant is responsible for completing administrative and clinical tasks for healthcare facilities and providers.
 Additionally, these professionals take and record confidential patient information using Electronic Health Records, only discussing this information with other professionals who are helping to treat a patient.

 “One of the greatest parts of entering medical assisting is that this career in healthcare can be an entry point to other nursing and patient care positions,” Erika Spalty, CMA, a Certified Medical Assistant in South Carolina, said.

 To become a Medical Assistant, a professional is typically required to graduate from a post-secondary education program at a community college, vocational school, technical school or university to obtain a certificate.
 This usually takes about 1 year to complete, but some students choose to complete a 2-year program at a college that will result in an Associate’s Degree.
 In some states, there are no formal educational requirements, but many employers prefer to hire Medical Assistants who have obtained certification.
 Learn about other careers achievable in under two years!

 “Usually education requirements depend on the state, but most require at least a technical diploma,” Spalty confirmed.
 “Then, depending on the school you can take a test to become a Certified Medical Assistant, Certified Clinical Medical Assistant or Registered Medical Assistant.
 I myself did not take a test.”